Skip to content

 • Not taking care of your hair

-• Tying your hair too tight
+• Tying your hair too tightly

 Shampoo and Conditioner

-I alternate between 2 shampoos (Kerastase – Multi-protecting Shampoo and Papaya Shampoo by Jiva) for each of my my hair washes.
+I alternate between 2 shampoos (Kerastase – Multi-protecting Shampoo and Papaya Shampoo by Jiva) for each of my hair washes.

 I use;